Signature Management is Complex

 Roaming Signatures for Outlook Click to Run

 One of the reasons why Outlook signatures cause management challenges is the need to update signatures on individual PCs.
-Microsoft is about to make things easier by introducing roaming signatures for Outlook.
+Microsoft is making things easier by introducing roaming signatures for Outlook.
 In other words, you can create a signature on a PC and that signature will be available on any PC you sign into.
 For now, the feature won’t work for Outlook for Mac and OWA will continue to use its own signatures, but you couldn’t rule out a plan that would see the same roaming signatures being used across all Outlook clients.

 To make this arrangement work, the signature information is stored in Exchange Online user mailboxes and retrieved by the click-to-run version of Outlook (part of the Microsoft 365 enterprise desktop apps).
 In other words, the feature isn’t available on-premises because Exchange Server doesn’t store signatures in its mailboxes.
 Outlook 2016 and Outlook 2019 will continue to use the system registry to store signature settings (the RTF files containing the signatures are in the file system).